nokitoino/DecompilerAI/README.md

 If you want to contribute to this project, please follow these guidelines.
 Incoming...

 ## Future Plans
 For simplicity, our first plan is to work on Linux ELF files compiled trough C code and be very restricted to one compiler (gcc).
+We might soon try to conduct different experiments, like trying to finetune a pretrained model (pretrained on large corpus doing Masked Label Prediction, to understand the semantics/context of code), when we see our approach to fail.
+Other things that can be done is hyper-parameter search, training on optimized/unoptimized code by different compilers, ...
 Later one might dare to work with C++.
 Our goal is also to switch to Windows PE files and use Microsoft DUMPBIN as an alternative to objdump and try different compilers.

 ## Acknowledgments
 We express our sincere gratitude to Prof. Dr. Artur Andrzejak for motivating to this project and giving suggestions.